hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 If not for the support expiration which will probably happen after two-three years, I don't see the oldest Mac-based Apple Silicon having any issues with macOS Tahoe.
 However, I did see some hiccups when the animations started rendering.
 Maybe this was partially due to me not rebooting and not clearing off the cache from the older version.

-On Sequoia, I was using a utility named [OnyX](https://www.titanium-software.fr/en/onyx.html) to do maintenance work on my Mac, but since it doesn't support macOS Tahoe *yet*, I'm out of luck here.
+On Sequoia, I was using a utility named [OnyX](https://www.titanium-software.fr/en/onyx.html) to do maintenance work on my Mac.
+Since it doesn't support macOS Tahoe *yet*, I'm out of luck here.
 But, to sum up for the most part, it's the second day of writing, and everything is running as-is, possibly even better than my previous, "stable" Sequoia installation.

 ### Spotlight Search